EduGro/RubyWebsite/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version:
+ruby-3.2.3

 * System dependencies

 * Configuration

-* Database creation
+* Database creation:
+Not Implemented yet

-* Database initialization
+* Database initialization:
+Not implemented yet

 * How to run the test suite